 The JBL LIVE 300TWS are a fairly straight-forward pair of truly wireless in-ears that perform decently overall for most uses.
 Their small earbuds make them quite comfortable for in-ears, and even after long listening sessions, they don't cause too much fatigue or discomfort.
 Their sound profile is fairly well-balanced, making them suitable for a wide range of genres, and their great companion app gives you a ton of customization options, including a parametric EQ and presets.
-With their stability fins attached, they're stable enough to wear at the gym or during your morning jog, though they don't have an IP rating for sweat or water resistance.
+With their stability fins attached, they're stable enough to wear at the gym or during your morning jog, and they're certified IPX5 for water resistance.
 Unfortunately, their 4.4-hour battery life isn't great and is quite a bit shorter than the six hours advertised by JBL.
 Overall, if you're looking for a new pair of truly wireless in-ears, they're a decent choice, but they don't stand out much from the crowd.

 The JBL LIVE 300TWS are decent for neutral sound listening.
 Their out-of-the-box sound profile is quite well-balanced and accurate, though they have a fair amount of extra bass.
 That being said, their great companion app gives you access to a fully parametric EQ and presets, so you can customize the way they sound.
 Like with most closed-back in-ears, they don't have a wide or open soundstage, and music sounds like it's inside your head as opposed to in front.